The Intake

 Detailed description of R05.1

-R05.1, "acute cough," is utilized to categorize a cough that has developed abruptly and is typically expected to last less than 3 weeks.
+R05.1, "acute cough," is used to categorize a cough that has developed abruptly and is typically expected to last less than 3 weeks.
 Acute coughs are often caused by upper respiratory infections, such as the common cold, influenza, or acute bronchitis.
 This code is used to distinguish acute coughs from chronic coughs, which persist for longer periods and may have different underlying causes.

 Symptoms commonly associated with R05.1